In radiotechnique I prefer to do morse telegraphy (CW).

 That is a double-edged topic.
 On the one hand CW characters should be differentiated not according to the number from dots and dashes, but according to the sound.
 If we talk together, we do not make sure also that a certain word consists of individual letters.
 We hear the whole word and do detect this.
 Exactly the same it is to be also with the CW language.
 On the other hand however some basic rules for the output of CW characters are to be considered.

 To the most fundamental rules a dot-dash-relation of 1:3 belongs.
 Furthermore a distance between the dots and dashes of a single character of a point length is to be kept.
-Between two CW characters of a word a break is appropriate by 3 dot lengths.
-The distance between two words is to amount to 7 dots lengths.
+Between two CW characters of a word a break is appropriate by three dot lengths.
+The distance between two words is to amount to seven dots lengths.

 International CW characters

-The CW characters can be divided into 4 groups (letter, digits, punctuation mark, road sign).
+The CW characters can be divided into four groups (letter, digits, punctuation marks, other signs).
 Beside the international CW characters there are some additional characters or also whole alphabets for some languages still.
 These were not inserted however into the available enumeration.

 The type of operation CW revives only correctly by the abbreviations used therein.
 To form CW signals fast and to recognize these characters is only one part, a liquid handling during a QSOs is another.
 It's also possible to handle a whole QSO in the plain text, however it's faster to use the usual, internationally understandable abbreviations and to omitting fillers.
 If you start with CW, you will know only few abbreviations, which you use during a QSOs.
 However it will become from QSO to QSO more and more.
 I do not use also all contractions specified here constantly during the QSOs.
 If necessary during a QSO I take a quick glance at a ready-beindg list (hi).
 The available list does not lay a claim on completeness.